AndrewStanton94/impress.js/README.md

    also has `data-group="b c"`, the body will have the classes `impress-on-b` and `impress-on-c` as well

- - 2014-07-20: **presenter console** (press 'c' in the presentation)
+ - **skipped steps** (steps with the class `skip`)

+   this is useful to have content positioned by impress.js (with data-x, data-y etc.) but not constituting a step -- e.g. when there is a big picture where various steps zoom in on parts of it

 ### impress.js API changes

- - 2014-07-20: added **curr()** call in the impress API to return the current step
+ - added **curr()** call in the impress API to return the current step
- - 2014-07-19: making the API instrumentable (when an API function wants to call another (like when next() calls goto()), it will call the current one; so you can change the API
+ - making the API instrumentable (when an API function wants to call another (like when next() calls goto()), it will call the current one; so you can change the API
- - 2014-07-19: added **findNext()** to the impress API
+ - added **findNext()** to the impress API

 ### smaller changes

- - 2014-07-19: (tweak) disabled [tab] key because of interactions with cmd-tab on mac
+ - (tweak) disabled [tab] key because of interactions with cmd-tab on mac
- - 2014-07-19: (refactoring) moving list of recognized keys to extra function
+ - (refactoring) moving list of recognized keys to extra function

 LICENSE